imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 ---
 title: 'Look Ma, No Media Queries!
 Responsive Layouts with CSS Grid'
+metaDesc: 'In this article, we’ll start dipping our toes into the power of CSS Grid by building a couple of common responsive navigation layouts.
+It’s easier than what you may think, and since CSS Grid was built with responsiveness in mind, it’ll take less code than writing media queries all over the place.'
 date: '2019-02-26'
 publishedOn: 'CSS-Tricks'
 tags: ['css', 'responsive', 'css grid', 'media queries']